ursamiklavcic/longitudinal_amplicons/README.md

+# Longitudinal dynamics of ethanol-resistant microbes and sporulation in the human gut

 Exploratory analysis of longitudinal amplicon data from 9 healthy individuals gut microbiota and sporobiota.
+---

-In the folder /code you can find all necessary code to reproduce figures and results from article: ** Longitudinal dynamics of ethanol-resistant microbes and sporualtion in the human gut **
+In the folder `code/` you can find all necessary code to reproduce figures and results from article: **Longitudinal dynamics of ethanol-resistant microbes and sporualtion in the human gut**

-Processed data is availabile in folder data/r_data/
+Processed data is availabile in folder `data/r_data/`

 ✨Link to the articles publication✨